draftdev/startup-marketing-checklist/marketing-checklist.md

   - [ ] Email friends and relatives, ask them to share if relevant.
   - [ ] Send to other bloggers for feedback, ask to share if they like it.
   - [ ] Add your latest blog post or landing page to your email signature.
+  - [ ] Submit your post to relevant aggregators and niche communities.

 ### Email